giovannadf/giovannadf.github.io/index.markdown

 <footer class="footer">
    <div class="content-wrap">
       <h2>Contact</h2>
       <p>I have experience designing and prototyping with artists and entrepreneurs, realizing their ideas through desktop digital fabrication technology.
-I am open for collaborations, digital fabrication prototyping, and digital design consultation.</p>
+I am open for collaborations, digital fabrication prototyping, file setup and digital design consultation.</p>
       <!--<p>My most recent work is focused less on creating sculptural objects and rather on building my own machines which will be used to create sculptures.
 Recently, I put together a ceramic 3D printer and aim to test the possibility for repetition without the use of slip casting techniques.
       Through this project I have gained insight on programming, engineering, and prototyping.
 It has also given me an opportunity for collaboration with the online Maker community</p>-->